ActiveState/documentation-public/content/start/security.md

 weight: 5
 ---

 Security & Compliance enables you to automatically identify out-of-date or unsecure Python packages running in your environment.
-To begin, you need to complete a few configuration steps to specify the applications to scan and how to organize the scan results in the Platform.
+To begin, you need to complete a few configuration steps to specify the applications to scan and how to organize the scan results in the Platform.<!--more-->

 Note: The **Security & Compliance** tab provides access to the security features of the Platform.
 It is available for Organizations on the Business and Enterprise tiers.